-This year the feast of Hanukkah, a minor Jewish holiday, runs from Friday, December 11 to Saturday, December 19.
-This "Festival of Lights," is a Jewish holiday that celebrates the courage of the Maccabees, leading a revolt to reclaim their temple from Antiochus, the Seleucid Greek king who sought to impose idol worship, and the miracle of light rekindled at the Temple's re-dedication.
+Hanukkah, the "Festival of Lights," is a Jewish holiday that celebrates the courage of the Maccabees, who led a revolt to reclaim their temple from Antiochus, and the miracle of light rekindled at the Temple's re-dedication.
 The Maccabees relight the Temple menorah with one small vial of purified oil that should have lasted only a day, but miraculously burns for eight.
 Hanukkah, like Christmas, is an occasion for gift-giving and acts of generosity, particularly to the needy.
 Some of the books we feature below are set at the time of Hanukkah and others explain the feast's origin.

 Oskar and the Eight Blessings.
 Richard and Tanya Simon.
 Illustrated by Mark Siegel.
 Roaring Book Press, 2015.
 (K-4) Generosity, Charity, Kindness Young Oskar has fled Germany during the Holocaust (1938) and arrives in New York City to live with an aunt he’s never met.
 Arriving on the seventh day of Chanukkah, cold and hungry, with only a photograph of his aunt and an address, Oskar finds the city enormous and his journey frightening.
 With the kindness of many strangers, the young boy walks the hundred blocks to his new home.
 A gorgeously illustrated, profoundly moving story of a boy's journey and NYC at its finest: a diverse people not afraid to extend kindness.
 Or as Oskar’s father says: “Even in bad times, people can be good.
 You have to look for the blessings.”
 This book could be enjoyed by older children as well because the message is timeless and the drawings of New York are intricate.